Helping You Do What You Do Best

 Chris is responsible for leading the customer service team.
 He enjoys building strong lines of communication with his team and with customers.

-All single panel doors up to 24″ wide and/or up to 48″ high (or long) are guaranteed against warpage of more than 1/8″.
-All multiple panel doors up to 48″ wide and/or up to 72″ high (or long) are guaranteed against warpage of more than 1/4“.
+WARPING: All single panel framed doors up to 24” wide and/or up to 48” high (or long) are guaranteed against warpage of more than 1/8”.
+All multiple panel doors up to 48” wide and/or up to 72” high (or long) are guaranteed against warpage of more than ¼”.
+Slab doors up to 24” wide and/or up to 48” high (or long) are guaranteed against warpage of more than 1/8”.

-All rails and stile joints are guaranteed against glue failure.
+RAILS & STILES: All rail and stile joints are guaranteed against glue failure.
 Joints are not guaranteed against hairline cracks from normal expansion and contraction typical of solid wood.